python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-`PyTorch <pytorch_>`__, which contains CUDA from Nvidia, which is freely distributable but not open source. `NumPy <numpyissue_>`__ and `SciPy <scipyissue_>`__ also had similar issues, as reported by the original author of this PEP and now resolved for those cases.
+`PyTorch <pytorch_>`__, which contains CUDA from Nvidia, which is freely distributable but not open source. `NumPy <numpyissue_>`__ and `SciPy <scipyissue_>`__ also had similar issues, as reported by the original author of PEP 639 and now resolved for those cases.

-However, given the inherent complexity here and a lack of an obvious mechanism to do so, the fact that each wheel would need its own license information, lack of support on PyPI for exposing license info on a per-distribution archive basis, and the relatively niche use case, it was determined to be out of scope for this PEP, and left to a future PEP to resolve if sufficient need and interest exists and an appropriate mechanism can be found.
+However, given the inherent complexity here and a lack of an obvious mechanism to do so, the fact that each wheel would need its own license information, lack of support on PyPI for exposing license info on a per-distribution archive basis, and the relatively niche use case, it was determined to be out of scope for PEP 639, and left to a future PEP to resolve if sufficient need and interest exists and an appropriate mechanism can be found.